 The Black Hole Mini scores very well for the volume it holds per unit weight.
 This is a more durable and weatherproof bag, so it's not the lightest for the volume, but the simple and streamlined design helps keep it relatively lightweight, which we always appreciate.

 If you like the looks of the Tom Bihn Daylight Briefcase, it's small and simple.
 It is also very modular, so you can add extra padding or organizational features, or you can keep it super light and simple.
-For the most volume for the weight, the Osprey Flapjack Courier steals the show.
-This is more of a full-sized messenger bag, however.

 The Black Hole Mini Messenger is an impressive bag, useful for a wide variety of missions.
 The new size, half the size of the previous model, is still just as useful.
 It doesn't hold the same volume, of course, but it still holds standard size laptops and documents and even large format magazines.